lmontopo/Chapeau/README.md

 ### INTRODUCTION

-Chapeau is a very lightweight web framework build primarely for learning purposes.
+Chapeau is a very lightweight web framework built primarily for learning purposes.
 Chapeau can do for you:

 - it includes a web server, written using the Python socket Module
 - parses raw http requests